Bioenergy is a branch of energy sector that involves the use of biomass as a fuel.

 - Energy crops are trees and plants that grow relatively quickly and are specially grown for energy use.
 For example: willow, poplar, miscanthus.

-Energy crops also include traditional crops grown for the production of biodiesel (rapeseed, sunflower), bioethanol (corn, wheat) and biogas (corn).
+Energy crops also include traditional crops grown for the production of biodiesel (rapeseed, sunflower), bioethanol (corn, sugar beet) and biogas (corn).

 - Waste.
 For example: organic in household waste.